the migration nobody warned me about

 }

-one query, one round trip. beautiful. except what actually happened is that three different Vue components on the same page were each firing their own GraphQL query on mount. we replaced 8 REST calls with 3 GraphQL queries that each resolved nested data we didn't even need in two of the three components. the gateway was doing more work than before.
+`)one query, one round trip. except three different Vue components on the same page were each firing their own GraphQL query on mount. we replaced 8 REST calls with 3 GraphQL queries that each resolved nested data we didn't even need in two of the three components. the gateway was doing more work than before.

 debouncing the mount storm